Congestion and Penalization in Optimal Transport: Preliminaries

-In the literature, the standard optimal transport model assumes separable linear costs.
+A solution to \eqref{eq:optimization-C-general-case} will be from now referred to as an optimal matching or optimal (transport) plan, and will be denoted by $\pi^{*}$.
+In the standard optimal transport model, separable linear costs are assumed \citep{10.2307/j.ctt1q1xs9h}.
 This is, $C(\pi, \theta) = \sum_{i, j} c_{ij}\pi_{ij}$.
 It is therefore assumed that the marginal cost of matching one more individual from $i$ with $j$ is always the same, regardless of how many people are already matched and independent of any other variable.
-In such model, it is assumed that the number of students is equal to the number of available slots, that all student are assigned to a school, and that the number of individuals assigned to $j$ is exactly $\nu_j$.
-Mathematically, $\sum_j\pi_{ij}=\mu_i$, $\sum_i \pi_{ij}=\nu_j$ and $\sum_{i=1}^{N}\mu_i =\sum_{j=1}^{L}\nu_j = M$.
-Therefore, the central planner seeks to solve
+Hence, the central planner seeks to solve

-To solve $\mathcal{P}_O$, one typically employs linear programming techniques, such as the simplex method, which are designed to find the optimal matching that minimizes the total cost subject to the constraints given by $\Pi(\mu, \nu)$.

-As discussed in the classical literature, the most general form of the OT problem allows for the existence of infinite types, and in such cases, the optimization is done over distributions.
+To solve $\mathcal{P}_O$, one typically employs linear programming techniques, such as the simplex method.
+As discussed in the classical literature, the most general form of the OT problem allows for the existence of infinite types, and in such a case, the optimization is done over continuous distributions.
 In this paper, however, we are not going to study continuous distributions.
 What we do focus on, in line with the entropic regularization problem (see, for example, \cite{carlier2020sista} and \cite{peyre2019computational}), is working with a variation of the optimization problem in the discrete setting.
-In the case of entropic regularization, the problem solved is
+In the case of entropic regularization \eqref{eq:entropic-regularization}, the problem addressed is